 Anchorage has a tight-knit community of electronic music lovers.
 My friend Rain, an Alaskan Native DJ, currently hosts open format DJ nights at Van’s Dive Bar.
 If you have time, check out Van’s Dive Bar on Facebook to see their events.
-If you miss her playing, then check out her music!
 The Avenue Bar also has some rotating DJs and a fun dance floor.

 If you prefer, bands then don’t miss live music shows at Humpy’s, Bernie’s Bungalow, or Van’s Dive Bar.